 Qualification and recognition

-Upon completion you will receive AHC30916 Certificate III in Landscape Construction.
+On completion, you will attain the AHC30916 Certificate III in Landscape Construction

 How to apply

 Visit How to Apply for more information on the application process.